Materials Science and Engineering

 - Cross-disciplinarity: The proposed approach is by nature cross-disciplinary (chemistry, physical chemistry, physics, mechanics), multi-level (from molecules and crystal structures to objects), and applies to different sets of materials (metal alloys, polymers, oxides, ceramics, biomaterials, etc.).

-- International exposure: the MAGIS track can be taken in French or in English.
+- International exposure: the master's degree in fully taught in English.

 - Training in innovation through research: Over the two-year course of study, students will complete internships with academic or industrial research groups.